 Florence Nightingale, known across the world as the founder of modern nursing almost wasn’t a nurse at all.
 She defied her parents’ wishes, turned down a marriage proposal, and enrolled in nursing school at the age of 24, but she’s best known for her impact on the health and safety of the British soldiers during the Crimean War.
 Reports of injured British soldiers dying 2-3 times more from infectious diseases than from injuries suffered on the battlefield reached England.
 This news caused an uproar due to the neglect of their ill and injured soldiers, who were receiving horrific care in appalling conditions.
 After receiving a letter from the Secretary of War, Nightingale accepted the challenge, gathered a team of 34 nurses, and headed to Crimea within the week.
 She later reported that nothing could have prepared them for the conditions these soldiers faced.
 Drawing on her knowledge of infection control from managing a cholera outbreak while superintendent of Middlesex Hospital just a few years earlier, she went right to work and recruited the nurses and any able-bodied soldiers to scrub the facility top to bottom to improve the conditions and reduce disease.
 Under her leadership, the death rate of the soldiers was reduced by two-thirds.
 Additionally, Nightingale created several services such as a special kitchen stocked with healthy food, a laundry to be sure they had clean linens, and a library to help them pass the time in the infirmary.
 Nightingale’s refusal to accept the status quo along with her problem-solving skills inspires me to think outside the box, a skill that ultimately led me to create Avkin.

 I was first introduced to Clara Barton at the age of eleven.
 I was in fifth grade during America’s bicentennial.
 That year my school, like many others in the US, had year-long activities and assignments focusing on America’s history.
 One of the assignments was to read a biography of a famous American Hero, write a report on that individual, and present what we learned about our hero to the entire class.
 I read through the list of names my teacher gave us as my class hurriedly walked to the school’s library to pick our American Hero.
 The list was full of names three columns wide, however, there were only a few women listed there, one of them being Clara.
 I had never heard of Clara before this assignment but grew to quickly admire her spirit and tenacity.
-Clara is probably most famous for bringing the Red Cross to America from Europe in her later years, but I chose her for my American hero because she was a nurse in the American Civil War and my paternal grandmother was a nurse years before I was born.
+Clara is probably most famous for bringing the Red Cross to America from Europe in her later years, but I chose her as my American hero because she was a nurse in the American Civil War and my paternal grandmother was a nurse years before I was born.

 As an active child, I typically opted to read the first and last chapter of any book that was 100 or more pages, but I read the 203-page library book cover-to-cover over a single weekend.
 It was as if Clara and her life’s work popped out of the pages and became a movie—she was fascinating.
 I can remember thinking that she never took “no” for an answer and made the world a better place in the process.
 She did not let social norms or an “impossibility” stand in the way of doing what was right for all Americans regardless of their gender, social status, or skin color.
 When she saw a problem, she worked to find a solution, effectively leading teams of passionate supporters, and gathering needed resources by spreading the word about the need at hand.
 When she ran out of resources like clean bandages, she simply looked for other solutions she had at the ready such as dried corn husks.
 Reading over a quick biography as an adult, I like her, even more, today than I did in 5th grade!